You are here: Things to Do > Attractions > Gardens

 Cliveden National Trust

-Don’t miss the Rose Garden at Cliveden National Trust Garden during the summer months (late June to September).
-Reinstated in 2014, Cliveden's Rose Garden is based on an original 1950's design by renowned garden designer Sir Geoffrey Jellicoe.
-Over 900 roses create a colourful summer-long display.
+Cliveden National Trust gardens have swathes of daffodils and snowdrops provide a carpet across large areas of the gardens and woodlands.
 The magnificent gardens and breath-taking views over the River Thames have been admired for centuries.
+From late March to late April the garden will be a haze of blue whilst the sweet scent of 20,000 hyacinth bulbs gently wafts through the air.
 There are walking routes suitable for a variety of abilities starting from both the Information Centre in the garden and the woodland car park.

 Stonor Park